ahawkrpg/foundry_resources/Foundry_learning.md

     - [ ] MOAR Combat
 - [ ] Extra credit, can you change your dice colour/ style
     - [ ] Hint: Game Settings> Configure Settings> Module Settings> Dice so Nice!

-## Report back
-- [ ] Can you go to https://webglreport.com/?v=2, from the computer you play on, and give me a screenshot please?
+    - [ ] I also think they may pick up your player colour, assigned automatically so no complaining if you happed to me Mr Brown/ Pink